 In February 1915, Germany announced unrestricted warfare against all ships, neutral or otherwise, that entered the war zone around Britain.
 One month later, Germany announced that a German cruiser had sunk the William P. Frye, a private American vessel that was transporting grain to England when it disappeared.
 President Wilson was outraged, but the German government apologized and called the attack an unfortunate mistake.

 READ MORE: US Entry into World War I

 In early May 1915, several New York newspapers published a warning by the German embassy in Washington that Americans traveling on British or Allied ships in war zones did so at their own risk.
 The announcement was placed on the same page as an advertisement for the imminent sailing of the British-owned Lusitania ocean liner from New York to Liverpool.
 On May 7, the Lusitania was torpedoed without warning by a German submarine just off the coast of Ireland.
 Of the nearly 2,000 passengers, 1,201 were killed, including 128 Americans.

 It was revealed that the Lusitania was carrying about 173 tons of war munitions for Britain, which the Germans cited as further justification for the attack.
 The United States eventually sent three notes to Berlin protesting the action, and Germany apologized and pledged to end unrestricted submarine warfare.
-In November, however, a U-boat sunk an Italian liner without warning, killing 272 people, including 27 Americans.
+In November, however, a U-boat sank an Italian liner without warning, killing 272 people, including 27 Americans.
 Public opinion in the United States began to turn irrevocably against Germany.

 In late March, Germany sank four more U.S. merchant ships, and on April 2, President Wilson appeared before Congress and called for a declaration of war against Germany.
 On April 4, the Senate voted 82 to six to declare war against Germany.
 Two days later, the House of Representatives endorsed the declaration by a vote of 373 to 50, and America formally entered World War I.